alanng10/class-lang/Info/Article/Word/a.md

 Word "height" has meaning that is length vertical.

+Word "depth" has meaning that is length frontal.

 Word "rect" has meaning that is rectangle.

 Word "form" has meaning that is transform.